pdf-association/arlington-pdf-model/gcxml/README.md

 1. convert an Arlington TSV file set into PDF version specific subsets

-1. convert an Arlington TSV file set into XML files that are valid based on [schema](/xml/schema/objects.xsd)
+1. convert an Arlington TSV file set into XML files that are valid based on [this XSD schema](/xml/schema/arlington-pdf.xsd).
+    - This can be verified using `xmllint --noout --schema xml/schema/arlington-pdf.xsd xml/pdf_grammarX.Y.xml`

 1. gives answers to various researcher-type queries

 To compile, run `ant` from this directory or use [Apache NetBeans](https://netbeans.apache.org/).
 Output JAR will be in `dist/gcxml.jar`.

+## Notes

+- The [schema](/xml/schema/arlington-pdf.xsd) has been updated as a result of predicates and a more complex Arlington internal grammar.
+See [INTERNAL_GRAMMAR.md](../INTERNAL_GRAMMAR.md) for details.

 ## Usage